 Most Indonesian countries regarded the British as haughty foreigners, who looked down on the native peoples while exploiting their land.
 They were pleased to find none of those traits in Seagrim.

 He discarded his uniform, grew a beard and due to the sun his skin turned brown.
 The Major was always identifiable due to his extreme height of six feet four and earned the nickname “Grandfather Longlegs” from his men.
 He was a calm, grounded man who always put his men first and was kind to everyone.

 In 1940, the Japanese invaded Burma, with their objective being the conquest of India.
-The Brits were afraid of the Japanese, and over three hundred thousand soldiers turned and ran.
+Over three hundred thousand British soldiers were forced to withdraw.
 Seagrim, however, stayed and fought.